 Companies operating across different currencies should consider the fluctuations in the exchange rate.
 The value of currencies varies over time, which means there is an opportunity to get a higher return on their investment.
 For instance, US-based companies are subject to higher prices to obtain domestic services than in other countries.
 So, there is an opportunity to explore other English-speaking countries that provide the services they need.

 Businesses must consider regional variations in investments before consolidating.
 Despite the marketing spending being damaged overall, the marketing spending in different regions could be higher.
 For example, while the investment value for companies in Europe seems bleak, North African and Middle East regions have a great investment value.
-Startups in the Middle East and North Africa (Mena) raised $3.94 billion in 2022, which is a rise of 24% in investment value compared to 2021.
+Startups in the Middle East and North Africa (MENA) continue to gain momentum, raising over $76 million in the first half of 2023.

 Companies should re-evaluate their decision to either move towards consolidation or explore markets in different parts of the world.